who is the artist behind armed with ardor jewelry?

 can i see your work in person?

-To view the jewelry in person, please visit the AWA boutiques listed at the bottom of each website page.
+To view the jewelry in person, please visit the boutiques where Armed With Ardor is sold, which are listed at the bottom of each website page.
 If you are in New York City or the Hamptons, I may be able to arrange a personal viewing appointment, subject to my schedule.
 Please contact me if you are interested in setting up a meeting.

 What materials do you use in your JEWELRY?

-The jewelry is made by way of hand molding and sculpting a unique epoxy, embedding it with gold and silver dust, gold leaf, 18K gold leaf paint, resin, rare vintage chains, and raw and refined crystals and other ethically sourced hand-cut stones.
+The jewelry is made by way of hand molding and sculpting a unique epoxy, embedding it with gold and silver dust, gold leaf, 18K gold leafing liquid, jewelry resin, vintage chains, and raw and refined hand-cut crystals as well as other ethically sourced stones.

 are your pieces handmade and one-of-a-kind?